Sokre95/ZET/README.md

-Application that makes it easier to use Zagreb city public transport
+Android application that makes it easier to use Zagreb city public transportation